sheamkennedy/CS-207/README.md

 CONFIGURATION:

-  Provided below is the schematic for this project.
+  Provided below is the schematic for this project:

   ![Schematic](http://i.imgur.com/0ZlaxsH.jpg)